-The fiscal 2016 budget does not include an appropriation of funding for the Health Connector.
+The fiscal 2015 budget does not include an appropriation of funding for the Health Connector.
 The Health Connector's resources are expected to be derived exclusively from increased dedicated revenues in the CCTF (a portion of cigarette taxes and employer contributions), federal grants and self-generated revenues.
-Health Connector spending in fiscal 2016 is projected to be \$202.8 million, a reduction of \$85.8 million from fiscal 2015 year-end projected spending of \$288.6 million.
-Based on these projections, all fiscal 2016 costs are expected to be covered by dedicated revenues in the CCTF.
-The Executive Office for Administration and Finance will continue to review Health Connector net program costs and monitor the CCTF's dedicated revenues to ensure all Health Connector net program costs will be covered.
+Health Connector spending under the fiscal 2015 budget is projected to be \$324.2 million, a reduction of \$341.1 million from fiscal 2014.
+Maintaining Commonwealth Care through January 31, 2015 resulted in an additional net state cost of approximately \$10 million per month, which is expected to be covered by dedicated revenues in the CCTF.
+The Executive Office for Administration and Finance will continue to review and re-forecast Health Connector net program and monitor the Health Connector's dedicated revenues.
+These factors will determine the aggregate net costs of Health Connector-related coverage for the entirety of fiscal 2015 and the Health Connector's resources to meet such costs.

 Federal 1115 MassHealth Demonstration Waiver.
-Section 1115 of the Social Security Act gives the U.S. Secretary of Health and Human Services authority to waive provisions of major health and welfare programs, including certain Medicaid requirements, and to allow a state to use federal Medicaid funds in ways that are not otherwise allowed under federal rules.
 The Commonwealth's 1115 waiver was renewed on October 30, 2014 and extends through June 30, 2019.
 For the first time, CMS approved a five-year extension of the waiver, giving the state a stable and predictable platform from which to increase health care coverage and continue to build upon delivery system transformations and care coordination models.
-The \$41.4 billion agreement, which represents approximately a \$15 billion increase over the previous waiver, preserves existing Medicaid eligibility and benefit levels and continues support for state and federal health care subsidies for low-and-middle income individuals to keep insurance affordable for them.
+The \$41.4 billion agreement, which represents an approximate \$15 billion increase over the previous waiver, preserves existing Medicaid eligibility and benefit levels and continues support for state and federal health care subsidies for low-and-middle income individuals to keep insurance affordable for them.
 This waiver includes more than \$20 billion in revenue to the Commonwealth through federal financial participation.